ℹ️ Select 'Choose Exercise', or randomize 'Next Random Exercise' in selected language.

 Set working directory.

-Expose the application's port.
+Expose application port.